Võ Nguyên Giáp: Interwar years

-After the French surrender, Giáp moved back into Hanoi as the Vietnamese government re-established itself.
-He expanded and modernised the army, re-equipping it with Russian and Chinese weapons systems.
-On 7 May 1955, he inaugurated the Vietnamese Maritime Force and on 1 May 1959, the Vietnamese People's Air Force.
-During the late 1950s Giáp served as Minister of Defence, Commander in Chief of the People's Army of Vietnam, Deputy Prime Minister, and deputy chairman of the Defence Council.
+After the Geneva Peace Accords, Giáp moved back into Hanoi as the North Vietnamese government re-established itself.
+He expanded and modernised the army, re-equipping it with Soviet and Chinese weapons systems.
+On 7 May 1955, he inaugurated the Vietnam People's Navy and on 1 May 1959, the Vietnam People's Air Force.
+During the late 1950s Giáp served as Minister of Defence, Commander in Chief of the People's Army of Vietnam (PAVN), Deputy Prime Minister, and deputy chairman of the Defence Council.
 In terms of his personal life, he was also able to move back in with his wife, from whom he had been separated for eight years during the war.
-She was working as a professor of history and social science at this time.
+She was working as a professor of history and social science at that time.
 Together they raised two boys and two girls.
 In the little spare time he had, he said in interviews that he occasionally enjoyed playing the piano, as well as reading Goethe, Shakespeare and Tolstoy.

 During the late 1950s the top priority of the re-established Vietnamese government was the rapid establishment of a socialist economic order and Communist Party rule.
 This involved collectivisation of agriculture and central management of all economic production.
-This process did not go smoothly and it led to food shortages and revolts.
+The process did not go smoothly and it led to food shortages and revolts.
 At the 10th Plenum of the Communist Party, 27–29 October 1956, Giáp stood in front of the assembled delegates and said:

-The departure of the French and the de facto partition of Vietnam meant that the Hanoi government only controlled the north part of the country.
-In South Vietnam there were still several thousand guerillas, known as Viet Cong, fighting against the government in Saigon.
-The Party Plenum in 1957 ordered changes to the structure of these units and Giáp was put in charge of implementing these and building their strength to form a solid basis for an insurrection in the South.
-The 1959 Plenum decided that the time for escalating the armed struggle in the South was right and in July that year Giáp ordered the opening up of the Ho Chi Minh trail to improve supply lines to Viet Cong units.
+The departure of the French and the partition of Vietnam meant that the Hanoi government only controlled the north part of the country.
+In South Vietnam there were still several thousand guerillas, known as Viet Cong (VC), fighting against the government in Saigon.
+The Party Plenum in 1957 ordered changes to the structure of their units and Giáp was put in charge of implementing them and building their strength to form a solid basis for an insurrection in the South.
+The 1959 Plenum decided that the time for escalating the armed struggle in the South was right and in July that year Giáp ordered the opening up of the Ho Chi Minh trail to improve supply lines to VC units.